sysbio-bioinf/TraqBio/README.md

 You can track the progress of your samples through the various steps performed via the following link:
 {{trackinglink}}

-This e-mail was automatically generated by iBioTraq, a sample tracking tool developed by the Research Group for Bioinformatics & Systems Biology, headed by Prof. Dr. Hans A. Kestler.
+This e-mail was automatically generated by TraqBio, a sample tracking tool developed by the Research Group for Bioinformatics & Systems Biology, headed by Prof. Dr. Hans A. Kestler.

 Yours sincerely,
              YOUR NAME